 - First-year students who start in the division graduate at a slightly higher rate than their classmates who start in one of the degree-granting colleges.
 This fact provides evidence that, when appropriately advised, exploratory students do not take longer to graduate.

-FTCAP is Penn State's "academic orientation" for all entering first-year students and their families, actively engaging students through a campus visit as well as through preparatory and follow-up programming to set the stage for academic planning during the first year.
+NSO is Penn State's "orientation" for all entering first-year students and their families, actively engaging students through a campus visit and through preparatory and follow-up programming to set the stage for academic planning during the first year.

 - Unique Connections